phanhongan/ml-systems-evaluation/docs/reference/incident-response.md

 - Update procedures and processes
 - Share findings with team

-This incident response guide provides comprehensive information for implementing effective incident response procedures in the ML Systems Evaluation Framework, ensuring rapid and effective response to both safety-critical and business-critical incidents.
+This incident response guide provides information for implementing effective incident response procedures in the ML Systems Evaluation Framework, ensuring rapid and effective response to both safety-critical and business-critical incidents.